UniMath/agda-unimath/src/universal-algebra/morphisms-of-models-of-signatures.lagda.md

 pr2 (id-hom-Model-Signature σ X) = preserves-operations-id-Model-Signature σ X
 ```

-### Characterizing the identity type of morphisms of model structures
+### Characterizing the identity type of morphisms of models

 ```agda
 module _